Wastewater in Our Region and Plan

 - Completion of operational changes at Georgia Power’s McDonough Plant and Yates Plant to reduce the heat load to the Chattahoochee River

-- Conversion of land application system (LAS) to constructed treatment wetlands in Clayton County that augment drinking water supplies
+- Conversion of a land application system (LAS) to constructed treatment wetlands in Clayton County that augment drinking water supplies

 - Substantial completion of the City of Atlanta’s Clean Water Atlanta Initiative combined sewer separation projects and sewer treatment projects, improving water quality in the Chattahoochee and Ocmulgee basins